MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 - AzCopy to Azure Blob Store
 - Microsoft Azure ExpressRoute to transfer compressed data directly to Azure
-- File export to Microsoft Azure Databox
+- File export to Microsoft Azure Data box

 The main factors influencing which of these options is selected are data volume size (in Terabytes) and network speed (in Mbps).
-A calculation of is needed to determine how long it would take to migrate the data via the network bearing in mind that data may be compressed in your data warehouse and become uncompressed when you export it.
+A calculation is needed to determine how long it would take to migrate the data via the network bearing in mind that data may be compressed in your data warehouse and become uncompressed when you export it.
 This can slow data transfer.
 It is best to recompressing data (via Gzip) when moving data by any of the above methods as PolyBase can process gzipped data directly.

-Large data volumes will likely be migrated via Azure Databox if it is going to take too long to move the data.
+Large data volumes will likely be migrated via Azure Data box if it is going to take too long to move the data.

 In addition, in order for Azure Data Factory to control the execution of exports of your existing data warehouse data from Azure, self-hosted integration run-time software will need to be installed in your data center to enable migration to proceed.
-Given these requirements if formal approval need to be sought to make this possible, then starting the appropriate approval processes early to enable this to happen will help avoid delays down the line.
+Given these requirements if formal approval is needed to make this possible, then starting the appropriate approval processes early to enable this to happen will help avoid delays down the line.

 ### Azure preparation for schema and data migration

-In terms of preparation on the Azure side, data import will need to be managed either be via Microsoft Azure ExpressRoute or Microsoft Azure Databox.
+In terms of preparation on the Azure side, data import will need to be managed either via Microsoft Azure ExpressRoute or Microsoft Azure Data box.
 Azure Data Factory pipelines are an ideal way to load your data into Azure Blob Storage and then load from there into Azure Synapse using PolyBase.
 Therefore preparation is needed on the Azure side to develop such a pipeline.

 The alternative is to use your existing ETL tool on Azure if it supports Azure Synapse which means setting up the tool on Azure from Azure Marketplace and readying a pipeline to import your data and load it into Azure Blob Storage.